(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 New York, London, Paris, Porto

 Boken bookstores by photographer Horst Friedrichs and editor Stuart Husband takes us to some of the world's most extraordinary places filled with books.
 Places that not only sell dreams, but doubts and desires.
-Unique places around the world, from famous classics like Rizzoli bookstore in New York or Daunt Books in London, to magic boats and barns, from Paris to. . .
+Unique locations around the world, from famous classics such as the Rizzoli bookstore in New York or Daunt Books in London, to magical boats and barns, from Paris to the countryside outside Philadelphia.
+From vaulted ceilings to bare concrete.
+From light to shadow.